sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Portal_Framework/Adding_a_New_Portal_Page.md

 ## Notes

-1. The portal code above uses Prototype JS library.
+1. The portal code above uses the Prototype JS library.

 2. In case you are using both prototype and jquery libraries, make sure they are not conflicting by placing the following JS block in your code.
 Also, scope your jquery code that uses the '$' sign (see code below).

 Making JQuery play nice with Prototype: